RishitaaSharmaa/JobAutomate/README.md

 3. Commit changes (`git commit -am 'Add new feature'`)
 4. Push to branch (`git push origin feature/improvement`)
 5. Create Pull Request

 ---

-## ⚠️ Disclaimer

-This project is for **educational and personal use only**.
-Users are responsible for:
-- Complying with Internshala's Terms of Service
-- Not violating any website's robots.txt or automation policies
-- Using this tool ethically and responsibly
-- Ensuring they have permission to automate applications on their account

-The authors are not responsible for account suspensions or violations resulting from misuse.

----

-## 📄 License

-This project is licensed under the MIT License - see LICENSE file for details.

----

-## 💡 Future Enhancements

-- [ ] Support for multiple internship categories
-- [ ] Intelligent cover letter generation using LLMs
-- [ ] Application status tracking and analytics
-- [ ] Email notifications for successful applications
-- [ ] Integration with LinkedIn job postings
-- [ ] Database storage for application history
-- [ ] Dashboard for monitoring and reporting
-- [ ] Multi-threaded application processing

----

-## 📧 Contact & Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check existing issues for solutions
-- Review the troubleshooting section

----

-## 🙏 Acknowledgments

-- **CrewAI** for the amazing multi-agent framework
-- **Groq** for fast and powerful LLM APIs
-- **Selenium** community for web automation tools
-- **Internshala** for the internship platform

----